Skip to main content

 Modify alerts and notifications

-Netdata's health monitoring watchdog uses hundreds of preconfigured health entities, with intelligent thresholds, to generate warning and critical alerts for most production systems and their applications without configuration.
+Netdata's health monitoring watchdog uses hundreds of pre-configured health entities, with intelligent thresholds, to generate warning and critical alerts for most production systems and their applications without configuration.
 However, each alert and notification method is completely customizable.

 Add a new alert